 About the author:

-Stoyan Panayotov, CFA is the founder and CEO of Babylon Wealth Management, a fee-only investment advisory firm based in Walnut Creek, CA. Babylon Wealth Management offers personalized wealth management and financial planning services to individuals and families.
+Stoyan Panayotov, CFA is the founder and CEO of Babylon Wealth Management, a fee-only investment advisory firm based in Walnut Creek, CA. Babylon Wealth Management offers personalized wealth management and financial planning services to healthcare professionals and their families.
 To learn more visit our Private Client Services page here.
-Additionally, we offer Outsourced Chief Investment Officer services to professional advisors (RIAs) and other institutional clients.
-To find out more visit our OCIO page here.